ghellings/storygamesla.com/src/pages/games/fiasco.md

   - cinematic
 permalink: /games/fiasco/
 ---
 _Fiasco_ is one of the grand daddy's of story games.
-This game is heavily inspired by the _Coen brothers'_ films like _Faro_ and _Blood Simple_.
+This game is heavily inspired by the _Coen brothers'_ films like _Fargo_ and _Blood Simple_.
 You play in dramatic situations that go disastrously wrong usually while role playing as horrible people making stupid and greedy choices.